Sinking of MV Sinar Bangun: 20 June

 At least seven ships were deployed by the command center.
 The search area was widened to 3.6 sqkm.
 Divers were dispatched to Lake Toba.
 By the evening, search and rescue recovered more bodies.
 Authorities stated that the other bodies were most likely trapped inside the wreckage of the ferry.

 Officials from the National Search and Rescue Agency stated that the rescue operation would be conducted for seven days.
 Minister of Transportation Budi Karya Sumadi stated that the search and rescue operation would be extended to ten days if necessary.

 21 June

-The search area was widened to 15 sqkm to the east, as projection made by the Indonesian BMKG predicted that the current would carry the passengers and crews to the east.
+The search area was widened to 15 sqkm to the east, as a projection made by the Indonesian BMKG predicted that the current would carry the passengers and crews to the east.
 Ten boats were deployed to the search area.

 22 June

 Lake Toba is known to be up to 500 m deep in many places; however, depth traces by the search team indicated depths of up to 1600 m, which is far beyond the 350 m maximum working depth of the deployed Remote Observation Vehicle, and no traces of the ship were found.
 Separate sonar tools, effective up to 600 m, also showed the lake was deeper than 600 metres.
 As a result, a 2000 m sonar tool was ordered to be sent to the area.